 How to Care for Peppermint

-Caring for peppermint is an easy affair.
-Whether you decide to plant it in your garden directly or go the container route, it will grow with minimal effort.
-Often, people wish their mint would stop growing, so people choose to use containers rather than plant directly in the garden.
-No matter the method, peppermint is a marvelous herb that is easy to grow and tons of uses you will definitely enjoy.
+Caring for peppermint is easy.
+Whether you decide to plant it in your garden directly or in a container, it will grow with very little effort on your part.
+Because peppermint aggressively spreads, most gardeners plant it in containers.
+No matter the planting method, peppermint is a marvelous herb that has many uses.

-Peppermint prefers full sun or partial shade.
+Peppermint can grow in full sun or partial shade.
 It can even tolerate some dappled shade, unlike most herbs.

-The adaptability of peppermint is one of its best features; it is also one of its worst features, allowing it to grow almost anywhere, making it a nuisance of a plant in some places.
+The adaptability of peppermint is one of its best features; it is also one of its worst features, allowing it to grow almost anywhere, making it a nuisance.
 Peppermint’s ideal soil is rich, loamy, and moist, though it's known to grow along trailside ditches and craggy outcrops—it can and will grow anywhere.

 Consistently moist soil is the key to making sure your peppermint plant is happy and possesses tons of flavor.
 But be careful not to overdo it.
 Peppermint, like most mints, cannot tolerate standing water or soaking soil.
 Having soggy roots is a surefire way to kill or harm your plant.